dnsviz/dnsviz/README.md

 ## Usage

 DNSViz is invoked using a series of included command-line utilities: `dnsget`, `dnsgrok`, and `dnsviz`.
-Run any of the command-line tools without arguments to display all options associated with their usage.
+Run any of the command-line tools with -h (help) to display all options associated with their usage.

 ### dnsget